learn-co-curriculum/manual_setup/README.md

 3. Now finder should have opened up and the LearnIDE should be one of the first items.
 Go ahead and Delete it.

+4. Open up Atom.
+At the top of the screen click **Atom** then click **Preferences** then click **Packages** on the sidebar of the page that opens.
+If there are any Installed Packages that are from Learn, click the trashcan icon to delete them.

-4. Now empty your trash.
+5. Now empty your trash.

 **Step 2** - Download Xcode
 **For In-Person Immersive students, this step must be completed before your first day at Flatiron.**